“What do you see?” probed my mother with a worried look on her face, a look she failed to hide.

 After a period of time, the nightmares stopped.
 I guess that’s what bothered my mother.

 About a woman.
 In a dark brown saree.
 Falling, from a height what must have been about 15 meters.
 From a building.
 First slowly, then faster and then being thumped on the ground.
 Chest on the ground.
 Face sideways.
 Hair still the bun dangling over her face.
-But all she is now is a mass of scattered flesh, a pool of blood.
+But all she is now is a mass lying in a pool of her own scarlet blood.
 She’s dead.
 There’s no doubt about it.
 I stand watching this as though she was someone I know.
 Horrified and tear-stricken at the same time.
 Suddenly, she raises her blood-stained face, her hair obscuring most of it.
 Looking me in the eye.
 Her eyes, I notice, are darker, empty, nothing but wearing a heart-tearing pained look.

 But I wouldn’t tell my mom that.
 I couldn’t tell my mom that.